-Noah Sudow has worked for nearly a decade on the front lines of K-12 and postsecondary education as a both a grant maker and regulator.
-He is a trusted advisor to investors and entrepreneurs that need to understand where policy is headed, and how innovation can improve public sector outcomes.
-Noah is currently Director of Community Relations and Special Assistant to the President at Hillel International.
+Noah Sudow has worked for over a decade on the front lines of K-12 and postsecondary education, in positions spanning the non-profit, for-profit, and government sectors.
+He is also a trusted advisor to investors and entrepreneurs that need to understand where policy is headed, and how innovation can improve public sector outcomes.